willduff/mixedreality-enthusiast-guide/docs/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 # Minimum PC hardware guidelines

+>[!NOTE]
-**NOTE:** guidelines for development PCs are higher than those for consumers' PCs running mixed reality apps.
+>Guidelines for development PCs are higher than those for consumers' PCs running mixed reality apps.
 If you're a mixed reality developer, [see recommended development PC specifications](https://developer.microsoft.com/en-us/windows/mixed-reality/install_the_tools#immersive_headset_development).

 Performance may vary depending on your exact setup.
 You'll also need to make sure your PC has the [right ports](recommended-adapters-for-windows-mixed-reality-capable-pcs.md) for the Windows Mixed Reality immersive headset that you are using.